liuhong1happy/react-umeditor/docs/contribute.md

             \\...
         }

 2. we have the icon's constant, so we have the toolbar to show.
-Please change the file  `components/core/EditorToolbar`,add content as follow:
+Please change the file  `components/core/Editor`,add content as follow:

-        var EditorToolbar = React.createClass({
+        var Editor = React.createClass({
             //...
             getDefaultProps:function(){
                 return {